danielraffel/RadioStation/README.md

 # visit http://127.0.0.1:8000
 ```

 From the web page you can edit settings and click “Run pipeline” to kick it off.
 A status panel shows whether it’s running and the last result/error.
+Use the “Stop” button to cancel a running job.

+By default, the pipeline fills each theme bank up to `SAMPLES_PER_BANK` (24) using up to `SEARCH_RESULTS_PER_THEME` results per iteration.

 ## Setup